chiappo98/fast_detector_Response/README.md

 ## Launching a production

-Once logged on neutrino-01 (same procedure applied in [Fast Response installation](#fast-response-installation)) you can launch the detector response through the shell script with the following command
+Once logged on neutrino-01 you can launch the detector response through the shell script with the following command
 ```
 bash launch_splitted_response.sh -c <RESPONSE_CONFIG>
 ```
-where *<RESPONSE_CONFIG>* is a *txt* file containing all the configuration parameters for starting the production.
+where *<RESPONSE_CONFIG>* is a *txt* file (different from the one used for the splitted fast response) containing all the configuration parameters for starting the production.
 The file must be compiled by the user according to the followig structure:
 ```makefile
 inputFile = /path/to/input/file